 How to choose the best probiotic supplement for your particular situation?

-While specific strains have been studied for certain therapeutic applications, generally it is best to make sure the probiotic you choose contains a variety of beneficial bacterial species from each of the three main probiotic types:
+While specific strains have been studied for certain therapeutic applications, generally it is best to make sure the probiotic you choose contains a variety of beneficial microbial species from each of four main categories:

 - Soil-based organisms (SBOs)